shayne-fletcher/zen/ocaml/dfs/dfs_fold_narrative.md

 # Depth first search

-In a depth-first search the idea is to fully explore the edges of the most recently discovered node *v* before 'backtracking' to explore edges leaving the node from which *v* was discovered.
+In a depth-first search you fully explore the edges of the most recently discovered node *v* before 'backtracking' to explore edges leaving the node from which *v* was discovered.
 To do a depth-first search means keeping careful track of what vertices have